 The standards are based on principles rather than rules.
 This allows agencies to embed human resource practices that are consistent with the relevant standard and suit their operational requirements.

-The regulations allow for:
+The legislation and regulations allow for:

 - people to lodge a claim if they believe a standard has been breached and they have been adversely affected by that breach